aatmdelissen/pyMOTO/README.md

 - Run the example by typing `python ex_name_of_the_example.py` in the console (prepend with `uv run` when using `uv`)

 # Citing pyMOTO
-When your research uses `pymoto`, please consider citing out Zenodo entry in any publications:
+When your research uses `pymoto`, please consider citing our Zenodo entry in any publications:
 [DOI:10.5281/zenodo.8138859](https://doi.org/10.5281/zenodo.8138859).

 ## Dependencies